 Hybrid Rack-and-Pinion Focusers

-- Orion 2″ Low-Profile Dual-Speed Hybrid Reflector Focuser: Also sold under the Antares brand and a few others, this hybrid focuser features a sliding extension tube that can be used to reach focus without the use of an additional separate piece of hardware.
-Unfortunately, with most eyepieces that I’ve tried it with, it ended up being a bad idea as there is plenty of play/wobble in this sliding auxiliary draw tube.
-But in any case, the focuser itself is excellent and the low profile helps me minimize the size of the secondary mirror when I build my own telescope.
+- Antares 2″ Low-Profile Dual-Speed Hybrid Reflector Focuser: Also sold under a few other brands, this hybrid focuser features a sliding extension tube that can be used to reach focus without needing an additional separate piece of hardware.
+Unfortunately, with most eyepieces that I’ve tried it with, it ended up being a bad idea, as there is plenty of play/wobble in this sliding auxiliary draw tube.
+But in any case, the focuser itself is excellent, and the low profile helps me minimize the size of the secondary mirror when I’m building my own telescope.

-- SVBONY 1.25” Rack-and-Pinion Focuser: This all-metal focuser is a great aftermarket upgrade I’ve used with many smaller Newtonians with plastic 1.25” focusers, such as the tabletop Dobsonians I often recommend to beginners.
-It even uses a brass compression ring to grip your eyepiece.
-But I do not recommend the 2” version due to its low-quality machining that I’ve noticed.
-It’s also sold under Skyoptikst with a refractor-compatible base plate.
+- SVBONY 1.25” Rack-and-Pinion Focuser: This all-metal focuser is a great aftermarket upgrade I’ve used on many smaller Newtonians with plastic 1.25” focusers, such as the tabletop Dobsonians I often recommend to beginners.
+It even uses a brass compression ring to grip the eyepiece securely.
+However, I don’t recommend the 2” version due to its low-quality machining that I’ve noticed.
+It’s also sold under the Skyoptikst brand, with a refractor-compatible base plate.